|Water spewed out of this giraffe’s mouth after taking a big gulp of water.|

 No, I don’t say this as a prelude to ending our daily posts.
-As long as we have access to a decent WiFi signal and the electrical power to supply a router’s operation, we will continue on.
+We will continue as long as we have access to a decent WiFi signal and the electrical power to supply a router’s operation.

 |Carefully bending his knees, he gracefully dipped for a drink.|